 Recycling grass clippings back into the lawn can account for up to one pound of a lawn's annual nitrogen requirements.
 A typical lawn needs up to four pounds of nitrogen annually for healthy growth.
 Returning the clippings to the lawn can effectively cut out one full fertilizer application saving time, money, and labor.
 Clippings are rapidly devoured by worms, beneficial bacteria and fungus, increasing the diversity and activity of the intricate food web.
 With the overall goal of an organic or natural based lawn care program being to achieve 5% organic matter in the soil and most lawns at around only 2-3%.
 It can take years of topdressing with compost, mulching leaves, and recycling grass clippings to increase the organic matter by even one percent so there is no better tie to start than now.

 If the soil biology benefits are not enough to start mulching grass clippings back into the lawn then maybe the financial rewards may help.
-A collection system on a lawn mower is far more expensive than a mulching kit.
+A collection system on a lawnmower is far more expensive than a mulching kit.
 The more times clippings are handled, the more labor is involved.
-A collection system needs to be emptied, the clippings then need to be put somewhere, either on site or taken away.
-If these extra steps do not increase overall costs of a lawn care service, it certainly contributes to labor, fuel, and machinery maintenance budgets.
-If clippings are trucked off site, here do they go?
+A collection system needs to be emptied, the clippings then need to be put somewhere, either on-site or taken away.
+If these extra steps do not increase the overall costs of a lawn care service, it certainly contributes to labor, fuel, and machinery maintenance budgets.
+If clippings are trucked off-site, where do they go?
 Tipping fees may be involved if they are taken to recycling facilities.
 If they are kept on site and used in a compost pile, care must be taken with regards to pesticide usage and composting chemical pesticides.

 Are There Situations Where Clippings Should Not be Returned Into the Lawn?